w4jbm/Cromemco/README.md

 # Cromemco
 Various items related to vintage Cromemco systems and software.
 Several of these were used for testing and diagnostics as I initially brought the system up.
 I have cleaned them up a bit and kept them here in case they are needed for future troubleshooting.

+## 256KZ Memory Card
+A variety of information about getting a Cromemco 256KZ card up and running.
+Includes its own README file.

 ## CROMRT.ZIP
 A copy of Dave Dunfield's too that can be used as a "bootstrap" for creating system disks over the serial link to a Cromemco system running RDOS 2.5x.
 Tools for initially formating a disk and several images are included.
 A utility that allows conversion of other disk image formats to "binary" is also included.